Kimberly Crislip Jarvis

 Biography

-Kimberly Crislip Jarvis is an esteemed teaching artist, choreographer, and administrator, known for her exceptional contributions to the creative arts.
+Kimberly Crislip Jarvis is an educator, choreographer, and administrator, known for her exceptional contributions to the creative arts.
 With an impressive educational background, Kimberly holds degrees and certifications from respected institutions such as the Scandinavian Institute for Physical Culture in Denmark, the American College of Sports Medicine, Malone University, and the University of Akron.

 Throughout her career, Kimberly has collaborated with Kent State University, Ballet Magnificat! in Jackson, Mississippi, and Jacob’s Pillow in Massachusetts, where she had the privilege of working alongside esteemed dancers such as Merce Cunningham, Meredeth Monk, Craig Patterson, Patricia Lent, Susanna Chaffey, Jennifer Way, Milton Myers, and Dianne McIntyre.
-She also made significant contributions to Wayne Center Ballet in Wooster, Ohio, and Dancing Wheels in Cleveland, Ohio, showcasing her exceptional talents and versatility.
+She also made significant contributions to Wayne Center Ballet in Wooster, Ohio, and Dancing Wheels in Cleveland, Ohio, showcasing her versatility through a spectrum of teaching finite ballet and working with adaptive dancers.

-Currently, Kimberly serves as the Executive Director of the Buckeye Book Fair in Wooster, Ohio, where she passionately inspires and nurtures the creative arts.
+Currently, Kimberly serves as an artist in residence for Cloverleaf Local School District and the Executive Director of the Buckeye Book Fair in Wooster, Ohio, where she inspires students in dance education.
 Her professional journey has been further enriched by her performances with inspiring dance companies such as Leaven Dance Company in Ohio and Lori Belilove and Company in New York.
 She also served as adjunct faculty at Kent State University.

 Kimberly’s artistic endeavors have transcended geographical boundaries, as demonstrated by her captivating performance in Assisi, Italy, in 2014, alongside Dr. Cynthia Krenzel-Dogett and renowned concert pianist Stefanos Spanopoulos.
 Before assuming the role of coordinating the Department of Dance at Wayne Center for the Arts, Kimberly astoundingly produced 55 dance and multimedia concerts, including five live music projects and three performances accompanied by symphony orchestras.

-Continuing her dedication to education and innovation, Kimberly is currently focused on developing groundbreaking programs that bridge dance with other disciplines.
-These include the Moving to Math and Science program, a remarkable K-5th grade dance program that merges movement and STEM education, the transformative Dancing from the Inside-Out program, which incorporates trauma-informed approaches to enhance well-being and creative aging, and PUREMOVEMENT, an innovative afterschool program that engages and inspires young minds.
+Continuing her dedication to education and innovation, Kimberly has focused on developing groundbreaking programs that bridge dance with other disciplines.
+These include the Moving to Math and Science program, a remarkable K-5th grade dance program that merges movement and STEM education, the transformative Dancing from the Inside-Out program, which incorporates trauma-informed approaches to enhance well-being and creative aging, and PUREMOVEMENT, an innovative in school dance education program that engages and inspires young minds.
+These programs were designed with the support of Teach Arts Ohio grants at Ashland City Schools and ArtsInStark grants throughout Stark County.

-Kimberly Crislip Jarvis stands as a figure in the field of dance, showcasing her unwavering commitment to artistic excellence, education, and community engagement.
+Kimberly Crislip Jarvis has an unwavering commitment to artistic excellence, education, and community engagement.
 She is advocating for healthy organizational environments that do not tolerate harassment of any kind, racism, homophobia, or abuse of power.
 Her contributions continue to inspire generations of dancers and artists alike.

 Grade Levels/Age Groups